Code-Institute-Submissions/milestone-01/README.md

 ### The client's goal
+Here are the client's goals / requests:
+- A simple, easy to use, modern and response website for different size of screens.
+- A website to promote her music, reach more people to know her music.
+- Links to client's social media websites.
-The client want to create a website, to promote her music, reach more people to know her music.
-People can watch her youtube video and  listen to her music on spotify and hopefully will purchase her music via Amazon.
-Also the client wants people to sign-up and provide email address to get in-touch for upcoming news or events.
-The client also want a simple, modern and response website for different size of screens.
-And provide links to her social media websites.
+- People can watch her youtube video and listen to her music on spotify and hopefully will purchase her music via Amazon.
+- Contact form, where people can sign-up and provide email address to get in-touch for upcoming news or events.
+Or to send message for booking requests

+### Solution
+- Create single-page, modern and responsive website.
+- Since the artist was born in the 1992, so the main target users for this website will most likely the Millennials (Generation Y).
+So it's important to include social media links such as Instagram, Facebook, Twitter, Youtube and Spotify.
+- Also the website will contains a lot of multimedia elements (pictures, audio and video) and links to Amazon website where users can purchase the client's music.
+- The site will also include web form where users can sign-up or contact her (there is no back-end code for the form, so the form will not working since it is out of scope of the project)
+- Most of her songs have mellow, reflective and gloomy feel.
+So the color theme of this website will balance, combination of dark and light background which bring  match the mellow mood of most

 ### Wireframes